 The Benefits of Working on Commission

 One of the boldest moves an employee can make in the job market today is working without knowing how much they will get paid at the end of the month.
 This occurs when the pay is solely based on commissions.
-While such a job isn’t for the faint-hearted, it’s arguably one of the most rewarding sales positions one can ever get.
-Here are the reasons why:
+Working on commission is not the easiest job, but it is without question one of the most rewarding.
+Here are some of the benefits of working on commission.

 1. You can negotiate for better commission rates

 While sales professionals working on a retainer + commission arrangement have little to no say about the margins of their incentives, a commission only worker can boldly negotiate for a higher percentage.
 This is because by forgoing the retainer, you are taking the risk of not being paid at all if you don’t make a sale.
 Now, this gives you grounds to ask for better margin to cushion you against low sales months.

 2. It’s an opportunity to drastically increase your pay

 If you are a performer with a good understanding of the industry you’ll operate in, picking up a commission only deal could be the break you’ve always needed.
 First of all, an increased rate will help you earn more on each sale.
 Secondly, when you put your best foot forward, you can easily surpass the amount you could have earned as retainer salary.
 Thirdly, there is no limit to how much you can earn!